wookie-fatcat/agility/README.md

 typical daily power needs.
 Basically the more battery storage you can afford the better.
 The good news is that battery storage continues to fall in price, and there's no VAT on domestic batteries.

-The more power you typically use, the more Agile slots you'll need to charge your batteries, so you'll begin to need to use more expensive slots.
+The more power you typically use, the more Agile or tariff time slots you'll need to charge your batteries, so you'll begin to need to use more expensive slots.
 So if you're also charging an EV and running a heat pump, your potential savings may be less than if you consume at or below the UK average of 7kWh per day.

-So I can't make any guarantees, but over the last year, by way of example, I've seen my average price for electrictity to be around 12p/kWh - about half the Ofgem capped price.
+So I can't make any guarantees, but over the last year, by way of example, I've seen my average price for electrictity to be around 12p/kWh when using Octopus Agile - about half the Ofgem capped price.

 To put that into context, I don't have an EV or Heat Pump, but we're an above-average power consumer.
 I have sufficient battery storage for between 75% and 100% of